top of page

 Page 26, Fewkes states, "The designation taino has been used by several writers (does not add a footnote to cite the "several writers" in this excerpt) as a characteristic name for the Antillian race.
 Since it is both significant (as a classification) and euphonious (pleasant to the ear), it may be adopted as a convenient substitute for the adjective "Antillian" to designate a cultural type."

-This report by Fewkes was the official beginning of standardizing all artifacts found in the Greater Antilles as taino.
-The erasure (paper genocide) is evident in the lack of tribal names in relation to the artifacts depicted in the images of the book which denote region rather than to a specific tribe where the artifact was found.
-Also to note, there are some great references about Puerto Rican Indigenous heritage which identified Borinqenos from the island of Boriquen.
+This report by Fewkes was the cornerstone of standardizing all artifacts found in the Greater Antilles as taino.
+The erasure (paper genocide) is evident in the lack of specific tribal names in relation to the artifacts depicted in the report.
+Also to note, there are some great references about Puerto Rican Indigenous heritage which identified Borinqeños from the island of Boriquen.
 Taino is not used to identify the Indigenous peoples of Puerto Rico in the report.

 https://books.google.com/books?id=QUtBAQAAMAAJ&printsec=frontcover#v=onepage&q&f=false